sonny-maan/Sadiq-s-Scooters/README.md

 I want to be able to see them there
 ```
 **Road**

 ```
 As a User
-So that people don't get their shoes dirty,
+So that people don't get their shoes dirty
 I want a road for them to follow
 ```